Responsibility for health and safety

 Testing, Maintenance, Audit & Compliance Schedule: The practice operates a comprehensive testing and maintenance regime.
 Autoclaves are serviced, tested, validated and have an annual pressure vessel inspection.

 The compressor undergoes a pressure vessel inspection on a biennial basis.
-This provision is now defunct since the new oil-free compressor has a much smaller tank and does not require such certification under the pressure vessels regulations.
-Ultrasonic baths are tested and validated on a monthly and quarterly basis.
-Electrical appliances and wiring are tested at annual and 5-yearly intervals respectively (see above).
+(This provision is now defunct since the new oil-free compressor has a much smaller tank and does not require such certification under the pressure vessels regulations.)
+Ultrasonic baths are tested and validated on a weekly, monthly and quarterly basis.
+Electrical appliances and wiring are tested at biennial and 5-yearly intervals respectively (see above).
 Fire extinguishers are checked every month and tested annually by an engineer (see above).
 X-ray equipment is tested every 3 years, undergoes routine servicing every year and safety checks every 6 months (refer to the local rules and radiation risk assessment).
 The alarm system also undergoes testing every 6 months (see above).
-The water system is checked on weekly, monthly, biannual, annual and biennial basis (refer to practice Legionella policy).
+The water system is checked on weekly, monthly, biannual, annual and biennial basis (refer to practice Written Scheme on the Prevention of Legionella).
 Amalgam mixers are checked for mercury contamination.

 Monitoring: For example, the temperature of water at all outlets is tested on a monthly basis to ensure that Legionella risk is appropriately managed; the Reverse Osmosis (RO) system is tested monthly with a Total Dissolved Solids (TDS) meter and the filters & membranes are replaced when appropriate; etc. For example, in addition to testing the x-ray equipment every 3 years, clinical staff are issued with personal dosemeters that are tested every 3 months.
 In addition to checking the amalgam mixing machines and other safety measures, clinical staff have their mercury levels monitored.